uucsslab/uucsslab.github.io/_pages/events/sc2s2.md

 ### CIRCUS keynote

-**Speaker:** Elisa Omodei, Department of Network and Data Science, Central European University (Room IV)
+**Speaker:** Elisa Omodei, Department of Network and Data Science, Central European University

 **Title:** Computational methods for the Sustainable Development Goals: the case of food security